bbauska/W3Cx-3of5/README.md

 <a href="https://jsbin.com/karoboj/3/edit?html,css,console,output">Example on JSBin</a>

-Add contacts using the form, see how the HTML table is updated.
-Try to reload the page: data are persisted in localStorage.
+<p>Add contacts using the form, see how the HTML table is updated.
+Try to reload the page: data are persisted in localStorage.</p>

 <!------------------------------------------------------------------------------------------------>
 <!----------------------------- 306. serverless contact manager (xx) ------------------------------->